Scholar · Teacher · Writer

 Chrononormativity

-Investigating metric time, institutional acceleration, and their direct impact on the jagged lives of corequisite students[cite: 2].
+Investigating metric time, institutional acceleration, and their direct impact on the jagged lives of corequisite and non-traditional students.

 03